On the TRAIL of a new prostate cancer treatment

 Why did we fund this project?

-• However, until now, when TRAIL-based drugs have been tested in clinical trials, they have not worked.
+However, until now, when TRAIL-based drugs have been tested in clinical trials, they haven't worked.

 What did the team do?

-• In this project, the teamed tested their new approach on prostate cancer cells grown in the lab, and mouse models of prostate cancer.
+In this project, the team tested their new approach on prostate cancer cells grown in the lab, as well as on mouse models of prostate cancer.

 What did the team achieve?